OpenTreeOfLife/reference-taxonomy/doc/ott29_to_ott210.md

 As part of this change I removed the IRMNG pseudo-taxon 'Unaccepted' - I figured nothing good could come out of such a grouping.

+See https://github.com/OpenTreeOfLife/feedback/issues/187 for an issue that was fixed by this change.

+See e.g. https://github.com/OpenTreeOfLife/feedback/issues/288 (which
+isn't fixed yet because I don't transfer this information over to GBIF!)

 ## Change to alignment rules